Kristine Vejar is a natural dyer, teacher, owner of A Verb for Keeping Warm, and author of The Modern Natural Dyer (Abrams, 2015).

 Upon returning to the U.S., Kristine began practicing natural dyeing in her kitchen as a way to stay connected to her work in India, and this practice has grown into what we know as A Verb for Keeping Warm today.
 From this foundation, and in an attempt to cultivate textile artists, create jobs in textiles, and to support and cultivate a local textile economy, Kristine has started a number of projects such as Seam Allowance, a group which meets monthly who have pledged to make at least 25% of their own clothing.
 In 2014, A Verb for Keeping Warm released its first line of sewing patterns, drafted by Oakland local, Tasa Gleason.

 At A Verb for Keeping Warm, it is Kristine's dream is to see the ethics and production of textiles in a fair and ecologically sensitive manner enter people's minds, just how it has for the organic and local food movement.
 So she strives to support local farmers and to carry goods where each person who is part of the production, from the farmer to the weaver, can be known and part of the beauty of the completed project.
 This vision has led A Verb for Keeping Warm to create a number of products using locally grown materials.
 Having learned from a local sheep shearer that thousands of pounds of wool were being thrown away or sold for pennies to China, Kristine made it her mission to finally create a line of California wool yarn.
 In 2012, Kristine released her first line of yarn made from California raised wool.
-Called Pioneer, this yarn is composed of 100% organic Merino grown by organic cotton breeder, Sally Fox.
+Called Horizon, this yarn is composed of 100% organic Merino grown by organic cotton breeder, Sally Fox.
 At this time, she launched the California Wool Project, in which she dedicated herself and Verb to supporting local farmers, through the purchase of their wool.
-Since the release of Pioneer, she has created two more batches.
+Since the release of Horizon, she has created seven more batches.
 In Summer 2015, she released Flock, a yarn made from wool grown by three northern California farms.
 She has also made a worsted-weight yarn from California-grown Rambouillet wool.
-This yarn, named Range, it was released in Winter 2015.
+This yarn, named Range, was released in Winter 2015.